 “Management” as conventionally perceived as a dreary/misleading/constrained word.
-Management in standard usage is equal to shouting orders in the slave galley.
+Management in standard usage is equal to shouting orders in the slave gallery.
 Consider a more encompassing, accurate definition:

-“Management is the arrangement and animation of human a airs in pursuit of desired outcomes.”
+“Management is the arrangement and animation of human affairs in pursuit of desired outcomes.”

 Management is not about Theory X vs. Theory Y “top down” vs. “bottom up.”
 It is about the essence of human behavior, how we fundamentally arrange our collective efforts in order to survive, adapt—and, one hopes, thrive.